Hyperledger Fabric Model¶

 - Ledger Features — The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.

-- Privacy through Channels - Channels enable multi-lateral transactions with the high degrees of privacy and confidentiality required by competing businesses and regulated industries that exchange assets on a common network.
+- Privacy — Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.

 - Security & Membership Services — Permissioned membership provides a trusted blockchain network, where participants know that all transactions can be detected and traced by authorized regulators and auditors.

 Assets are represented in Hyperledger Fabric as a collection of key-value pairs, with state changes recorded as transactions on a Channel ledger.
 Assets can be represented in binary and/or JSON form.

 The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric.
 State transitions are a result of chaincode invocations (‘transactions’) submitted by participating parties.
 Each transaction results in a set of asset key-value pairs that are committed to the ledger as creates, updates, or deletes.